 Note: The police on Langkawi are adamant about enforcing helmet laws.
 They may also ask for an international driving permit if you end up passing through one of the sporadic roadblocks.Continue to 9 of 13 below.

 09 of 13

 Go Duty-Free Shopping

 Like Tioman Island farther to the south, Langkawi enjoys duty-free status.
 The tax exemption applies to shopping purchases, too, not just sunset cocktails.

-Although you may or may not be interested in carrying heavy kitchenware back home, lots of foreign visitors do leave with new luggage sets.
+Although you may or may not be interested in carrying heavy kitchenware (a popular item for sale) back home, lots of foreign visitors do leave with new luggage sets.
 New suitcases are then filled with duty-free chocolate, clothing, cosmetics, and other items.

 You’ll find lots of duty-free shops (ZON is the most popular) ranging in size from convenience stores to shopping malls.
 Shops in the airport are predictably the most expensive, while department stores in Kuah are the cheapest.